datavis-online/datavis-online.github.io/course_content_2022/assessment.md

     <td><b><i>Sun, May 29, 23:59</i></b></td>
   </tr><tr style = "vertical-align:top;">
     <td colspan = "2">
-     Complete the exercise in <a href="session-1#tutorial-project_brief">tutorial 1</a>.
+     Complete the exercise in [tutorial 1](session-1.md#tutorial1-2a-formulating-visualisation-brief).
 Summarise your initial ideas on a single page, taking into account also any feedback and discussions during the tutorial, and the <a href="session-1#guidelines_defining_project_brief">guidelines for defining a brief</a>.<br/>
       Submit a copy of your brief to <a href="https://assignments.onenote.com/classes/e9b0f008-fac6-4d08-8921-72e502acb356/assignment-editor/e0c226ed-ef59-4497-b627-c7799d1cfe0c?returnPath=%2Fclasses%2Fe9b0f008-fac6-4d08-8921-72e502acb356%2Flist">Teams</a>.
     </td>
   </tr><tr style = "vertical-align:top;font: italic bold">